 Our Mission

 The Center by Lendistry is a nonprofit organization that supports diverse small businesses through education, technical assistance, and access to competitive financing.
-Our mission is to close the racial wealth gap by anchoring small businesses and the communities where they do business.
+Our mission is to close the wealth gap by anchoring small businesses and the communities where they do business.

 Who We Are